Anoromi/kma_parser/README.md

 ### Structure
   1. The program doesn't do any seaching inside a spreadsheet.
 It starts at 0 row, 0 col and goes from there.
   1. I did some testing but not enough.
 To run test use command `cargo test`
   1. The program uses configs for specifying what kinds of specialties it is currently working on.
-This is used both for aliases and default specialties.
+Default specialty is used when no specialty is found inside a course title.
+  1. Aliases are matched with or without a period on the end.
+A lowercase substring is considered to be enough to match alias with a name.
+For example 'марк' is a substring of 'Маректинг'.
+The caveat is that an alias can be mached to more than one specialty.

 ## Rust
 Rust was chosen for this project because: